 Program 5 - Thursday, August 11, 2011 - Liszt - Berlioz Fest II

 Franz Liszt (1811-1886)

-The only previous PMF performance was in 1995 with Victor Yampolsky conducting
+The only previous performace at PMF was in 1996 with Victor Yampolsky conducting.

 Hector Berlioz (1803-1869)

-The only previous PMF performance was in 2003 with Victor Yampolsky conducting.
+The only previous PMF performance was in 2005 with Joan DerHovespian, soloist, and Victor Yampolsky conducting.

 ©2011 Dr. Richard E. Rodda